Islandora/Crayfish/Gemini/README.md

 ## Configuration

 Gemini accepts [configuration for Doctrine's DBAL](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html) as the `db.options` array in [its config file](./cfg/config.example.yaml) file.
-Reasonable defaults provided are for a MySQL installation.
-Do not commit the configuration file with your credentials into Git!
+Other settings such as the location of Gemini's log file and the base URL of your Fedora server are also in this configuration file.
+Reasonable defaults provided.
+Do not commit the configuration file with your MySQL credentials into Git!

 ## Usage